Nomadiclorr/Data-Analytics/README.md

    With a star, the dimension tables connect directly to the fact table.
 With a snowflake, dimensions have subcategories, which gives the snowflake design its shape.
 A snowflake schema is less denormalized than       the star schema.

 ### Dimensionality
+Dimensionality refers to the number of attributes a table has.
+A dimension table provides additional context around data in fact tables.
+Dimensions are subject to change overtime, e.g adress.

+### Integration
+Data from transactional systems flow into data warehouses and data marts for analysis.
+You need to retrieve, reshape, and insert data to move data between operational and analytical environments.

+**Methods to transfer data efficiently and effectively:**
+1. Extract
+   Extract data from the source system and place it in a staging area.
+The goal of the extract phase is to move data from a relational database into a flat file as quickly as possible.
+3. Transform
+   The goal is to reformat the data from its transactional structure to the data warehouse's analytical design.
+5. Load
+   The purpose of the load phase is to ensure data gets into the analytical system as quickly as possible.

+One key difference between ETL and ELT is the technical component performing the transformation.
+With ETL, the data transformation takes place external to a relational database, using a programming language like Python.
+ELT uses SQL and the power of a relational database to reformat the data.
+ELT has an advantage in the speed with which data moves from the operational to the analytical database.

+### ETL Vendors
+Whether you choose ETL or ELT for loading your data warehouse, you don't have to write transformations by hand.
+Many products support both ETL and ELT.

+An initial load occurs the first time data is put into a data warehouse.
+After that initial load, each additional load is a **delta load**, also known as an **incremental load**.
+A delta load only moves changes between systems.
+The frequency with which delta loads happen depends on business requirements.
+Depending on how fresh the data needs to be, delta loads can happen at any interval.
+Hourly, daily, and weekly refreshes are typical.
+The **batch window** is the time period available to move data into your data warehouse.

+### Data Collection Methods
+Data can come from various sources, including federal and state open data portals, other public data sources, and private purveyors of data.

+**Sources of Data**
+1. Application Programming Interfaces (APIs)
+   An application programming interface (API) is a structured method for computer systems to exchange information.
+APIs provide a consistent interface to calling applications, regardless of the internal database      structure.
+APIs can be transactional, returning data as JSON objects.
+APIs can also facilitate bulk data extraction, returning CSV files.
+   Many APIs, like those available from the NCEI, require an API key.
+If you imagine an API as the door behind which data treasures exist, an API key is what unlocks the door.

+3. Web Services
+   Data is also found in private and public data sources and is accessible via a web service.
+A web service is an API you can call via Hypertext Transfer Protocol (HTTP), the language of the World Wide Web.

+5. Web Scraping
+   You can use software bots to scrape data from a website.
+Many modern programming languages, including Python and R, make it easy to create a web scraper.
+Instead of using an API or a web service, a web scraper     reads a web page similar to a browser, such as Chrome, Safari, or Edge.
+Web scrapers read and parse the HTML to extract the data the web pages contain.
+7. Human-in-the-Loop
+   There are times when the data you seek exists only in people's minds.
+   Even with all of these data sources, you may still want insight into how customers feel about the services you provide.
+9. Surveys
+    One way to collect data directly from your customers is by conducting a survey.
+The most simplistic surveys consist of one question and indicate customer satisfaction.
+11. Survey Tools
+    Instead of designing a custom application to collect survey data, several survey products let you design complex surveys without worrying about building a database.
+Qualtrics is a powerful tool for developing      and administering surveys.
+13. Observation
+    Observation is the act of collecting primary source data, from either people or machines.
+Observational data can be qualitative or quantitative.
+15. Sampling
+    For larger statistical groups you might collect a sample, or subset, of the overall population.
+Once you have collected sample data, you can use statistical methods to make generalizations about the entire         population.